UniversalDependencies/docs/_en-feat/Tense.md

 ### `Pres`: present tense

 The present tense denotes actions that are happening right now or that usually happen.
+All verbs with the PTB tag `VBP` or `VBZ` have this feature.
+[Subjunctives](Mood) with the PTB tag `VB` also have this feature.

 #### Examples:

 * _She <b>goes</b> home._
+* _I suggest that he <b>see</b> a doctor._

 ### `Past`: past tense

 The past tense denotes actions that happened before the current moment.
+All verbs with the PTB tag `VBD` and `VBN` have this feature.

 #### Examples: